FAForever/wiki-pages/Development/Game-Development/Bug-Reporting-and-Testing.md

 Make sure you have a space in front of the \`/\`

-In addition you can add \`/showlog\` to open a log at the beginning, or other things, more here: [Command Line Switches](/Command-Line-Switches)
+In addition, you can add \`/showlog\` to open a log at the beginning, or other things, more here: [Command Line Switches](/Command-Line-Switches)

 #### Using git to test Pulls Requests